-Housing Authority of Grant County is a Public Housing Agency in Moses Lake, Washington that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of February 20th, 2020, Housing Authority of Grant County has 1 waiting lists that are open now or opening soon.
+Housing Authority of Grant County is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of September 28th, 2020, Housing Authority of Grant County has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 Housing Authority of Grant County serves Grant County.

 Open Housing Authority of Grant County Waiting Lists